elixirschool/elixirschool/lessons/specifics/eex.md

 ### Definitions

 The fastest, and preferred, method of using EEx is to embed our template into a module so it can be compiled.
-For this we need our template at compile time and the `function_from_string` and `function_from_file` macros.
+For this we need our template at compile time, along with the `function_from_string` and `function_from_file` macros.

 Let's move our greeting to another file and generate a function for our template: